How many times have you looked up a local business on Google or Facebook and went straight to their customer reviews?

 And you need to provide an amazing customer experience.
 Would you write yourself not just a five-star review but an 11-star review if you were the customer?

 The quality of reviews also matters.
-Only 57% of customers would choose a business with an average three-star rating but 97% will use a business with a four-star rating.
+Only 57% of customers would choose a business with a three-star rating but 97% will choose a business with a four-star rating.

 However, if your business is a dependable one, approaching customers will feel like a breeze.